Pranjali23-cell/Amazon-Clone/README.md

 # Amazon-Clone
 I created the clone of the famous E-commerce website Amazon .
-I only used the Html and CSS and with the help of that i created it.
+I only used the Html and CSS and while designing this clone I also get to know more about development.